Siana02/Inv/README.md

 # Prerequisites

 To run this project locally, ensure you have the following software installed:

- ●Node.js (version 14 or higher)
+● Node.js (version 14 or higher)
 npm (Node Package Manager) or yarn (if preferred)

-●MySQL - The app uses a MySQL database to store user data and expense information.
+● MySQL - The app uses a MySQL database to store user data and expense information.

-●Git - (Optional) for version control
+● Git - (Optional) for version control

 > Note: Make sure to set up a MySQL server and have the necessary database credentials to connect with the application.